Jin93/T2DAG/README.md

 setwd('~/T2DAG-main/') # set path to the Github directory
 ```

-## Example data analysis
+## Example data analysis:
-### Testing the mean difference in the expression levels of genes in a KEGG pathway
-### between stage I and stage II lung cancer.
+Testing the mean difference in the expression levels of genes in a KEGG pathway between stage I and stage II lung cancer.

 ### Step 1: data preparation